SEO Keywords for Coach Websites to Increase Search Engine Traffic

 In this article, you’ll get my trade secret sources of keywords for a coaching business.
 I’ve used these to help coaches get traffic from search engines and fill their practices with clients.

-Keyword Source #1 – Service Phrases
+Keyword Source #1 – Service Phrases Like Executive Coaching, Life Coaching, or Career Coaching

-Here are more related service phrases examples:
+Here are more related service phrase examples:

 - business planning